-Some herbal or organic remedies may help promote gut health and prolong the time between remissions (flares).
+Some herbal or organic remedies may help promote gut health and prolong remission.

-- Dietary modifications include the elimination of food allergens and optimizing living conditions.
-A relatively high proportion of Europeans (either primary or of European descent) have an allergy to gluten, a substance found in wheat.
-Anecdotal evidence suggests that gluten may aggravate ulcerative colitis symptoms, but this is far from an established link.
+You can modify your diet by eliminating food allergens and optimizing living conditions.
+A relatively high proportion of people of European descent are allergic to gluten, a substance found in wheat.
+Anecdotal evidence suggests that gluten may aggravate UC symptoms, but this is far from an established link.

-- High vitamin C intake has a protective effect.
-Vitamin C-rich foods are associated with a longer remission phase.
-Vitamin C-rich foods include berries, spinach, bell pepper, and parsley.
+High vitamin C intake may have a protective effect, and vitamin C-rich foods may be associated with a longer remission phase.
+Some of these foods include:

-- Boswellia is a naturally occurring herb obtained from the resin part of tree bark.
-The primary mode of action of boswellia in the management of ulcerative colitis is inhibition of certain chemical reactions that produce inflammatory mediators.
+Boswellia is a naturally occurring herb obtained from the resin part of tree bark.
+Its primary effect on UC appears to be inhibiting certain chemical reactions that produce inflammatory mediators.

-- Turmeric, the spice used in curry, may help people with ulcerative colitis.
-Specifically, the curcumin found in turmeric appears to improve the effectiveness of traditional medical therapy.
+Turmeric, the Indian spice used in curry, may help people with UC.
+Specifically, the curcumin found in turmeric is an antioxidant and appears to decrease inflammation while improving the effectiveness of traditional medical therapy.

-- Gingko biloba has been effective in treating experimental colitis in rodents.
+Gingko has been effective in treating experimental colitis in rodents.

 Other management options for ulcerative colitis

-Ulcerative colitis causes several effects on the body besides gastrointestinal symptoms.
-Aside from medications, other interventions and lifestyle changes can help improve health and quality of life:
+UC leads to several symptoms, not just gastrointestinal ones.
+Aside from medications, other interventions and lifestyle changes can help improve health and quality of life.

-- Dietary or nutritional supplements may be needed in growing children or adolescents with ulcerative colitis to maintain optimal growth and sexual development.
+- Consider supplements.
+Growing children or adolescents may need dietary or nutritional supplements to maintain optimal growth and sexual development.